 Outdoor adventure in the Victorian Alps

-Outdoor adventure and gourmet food come together in the Victorian Alps, an extensive mountain range spanning across a number of peaks.
+Adventure lovers are spoilt for choice in the Victorian Alps.
 You can tackle winter sports, mountain biking or four wheel driving at Mount Buller.
-Mount Buffalo’s sheer cliffs and unique granite formations are a majestic site, especially from the summit of the Horn.
-Take a drive up to Mount McKay for some of the region’s best mountain views or cycle, horse ride and cross-country ski on Mount Stirling.
-If you enjoy fishing, head to Lake Eildon near the small town of Mansfield to fish from a houseboat or waterski.
-There are a number of food and wine trails that you can enjoy from the saddle of your bike.
-Try the 10 kilometre (6.2 mile) Pedal to Produce Trail from Milawa to Oxley.
-You can borrow a free bike from Brown Brothers winery, a fantastic spot to try some of the best wine in the High Country.
-The local produce here is outstanding.
-Feast on fresh berries, cheeses, chestnuts, chutneys and trout in the spectacular alpine valleys.
+Mount Buffalo’s unique granite formations are a majestic site, especially from the summit of the Horn.
+Take a drive up to Mount McKay for some of the region’s best mountain views or cycle, or horse ride and cross-country ski on Mount Stirling.
+If you enjoy fishing, head to Lake Eildon to fish from a houseboat.

 Discover the bush in the capital

 The Australian Capital Territory is found in the northernmost part of the Australian Alps and is home to Australia's capital of Canberra.
-It is surrounded by bushland and national parks and full of fascinating flora, fauna and indigenous history.
-Climb or abseil the granite rock outcrops of Booroomba Rocks in Namadgi National Park, about 35 minutes outside Canberra.
-Then mountain bike along the fire trails or bushwalk in the Bimberi wilderness.
-You’ll see kangaroos, wallabies and northern corroboree frogs among the snow gum woodlands, wetlands and wildflower-cloaked plains.
+It is surrounded by national parks and fascinating flora, fauna and indigenous history.
+Climb or abseil the Booroomba Rocks in Namadgi National Park, about 35 minutes outside Canberra.
+Then mountain bike along the fire trails or bushwalk in the Bimberi wilderness where you may see kangaroos, wallabies and northern corroboree frogs.
 Explore the campsites, ceremonial stone arrangements and rock art left by the Ngunnawal people thousands of years ago.
-In nearby Tidbinbilla Nature Reserve, you can visit the 21,000-year-old Birrigai Rock Shelter and a cave where Aborigines once gathered to harvest bogong moths.
+In Tidbinbilla Nature Reserve, visit the 21,000-year-old Birrigai Rock Shelter and a cave where Aborigines once gathered to harvest bogong moths.